LuxKDE/LuxKDE/README.md

 - @LuxKDE

--  I’m interested in programming and coding
+-  I’m interested in programming and coding.

--  Basics of programming
+-  Still learning the Basics of programming.

-- 💞️ I’m looking to collaborate with nothing right now.
+-  I’m looking to collaborate with nothing right now.

 - 📫 How to reach me . . . discord: luxkde_

-- 😄 Pronouns: he/him
+-  Pronouns: he/him

-- ⚡ Fun fact: i was born prematurely.
+-  Fun fact: i was born prematurely.

 <!---
 LuxKDE/LuxKDE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.